National Science Foundation

 Grant in 2019

 Phase Two Chemicals is a clean chemistry company focused on developing innovative technology for the on-site production of hydrogen peroxide.
-By utilizing an electrochemical catalyst research platform, the company aims to simplify the hydrogen peroxide production and delivery process.
-This technology enables clients, particularly in the pulp and paper mill industry, to produce cost-efficient electric chemicals.
-Through its advancements, Phase Two Chemicals seeks to enhance the efficiency and sustainability of hydrogen peroxide production.
+Through its electrochemical catalyst research platform, the company aims to streamline the hydrogen peroxide production and delivery process.
+This technology enables clients in industries such as pulp and paper to generate efficient and cost-effective chemical solutions, thereby enhancing their operational capabilities.

 Algenesis